 Florida is more than just a popular tourist destination.
-It is also a land of genuine opportunity for its over 19.5 million students and residents.
-In fact, the state's diverse workforce of more than 9.5 million employed people is the fourth-largest in America.
-And its businesses generate more than $800 billion in GDP, which is greater than that of some entire countries.*
+It is also a land of genuine opportunity for its over 20 million students and residents.
+In fact, the state's diverse workforce of more than 10 million employed people is the third-largest in America.
+And its businesses generate more than $800 billion in GDP, which is greater than that of some entire countries.1

-It all means that this state is a smart region to consider while planning your education and career.
+It all means that the Sunshine State is a smart region to consider while planning your education and career.
 Just look at a few more facts:

-The state's population is expected to rise by almost 26 percent in only two decades (from 2010 to 2030).**
+- The state's population is already the third-largest in the country, and it is expected to rise by almost 23 percent in only two decades (from 2020 to 2040).2, 3

-Florida has four big metropolitan areas with populations of more than one million people.
-They incorporate important cities such as Miami, Fort Lauderdale, Tampa, Orlando, and Jacksonville.*
+- Florida has four big metropolitan areas with populations of more than one million people: Miami, Tampa, Orlando, and Jacksonville.2

-It's predicted that, by 2018, almost 60 percent of all jobs in Florida will require some form of post-secondary education or training.***
+- It's predicted that, by 2021, more than 60 percent of all jobs in Florida will require some form of post-secondary education or training.5

-Already, close to 58,000 Floridians perform some type of accounting or bookkeeping work.* And by 2018, more than 1.68 million of the state's residents are expected to have careers in office and administrative support, with another 221,000 employed in some kind of financial specialty.***
+Already, upwards of 204,000 Floridians perform some type of accounting or bookkeeping work.4 And by 2027, more than 748,000 of the state's residents are expected to have careers in office and administrative support, with another 629,550 employed in financial services.4

 It's no secret that Florida is where many retirees choose to move and call home in their later years.
 But a large number of the state's existing residents are also approaching retirement.
 It's all adding up to a major demographic shift that is creating a greater need for skilled medical practitioners and health support professionals.
 The facts are compelling:

-Between 2010 and 2030, the population of Floridians aged 65 and over is expected to grow by almost 74 percent (compared to growth of 26 percent for the general population).
-As a result, people in that age group will account for about one-quarter of the state's residents in 2030 (up significantly from about 17 percent in 2010).**
+- Between 2020 and 2040, the population of Floridians aged 65 and over is expected to grow by almost 53 percent.
+As a result, people in that age group will account for about one-quarter of the state's residents in 2040 (up from about 20 percent in 2020).3

-Florida is home to a large healthcare infrastructure, which means that qualified workers have many potential employers to choose from.
-For example, the state has more than 750 hospitals, over 19,500 doctors' offices, about 7,400 dental offices, and more than 1,600 medical and diagnostic laboratories.*
+- Florida is home to a large healthcare infrastructure, which means that qualified workers have many potential employers to choose from.
+For example, the state has more than 720 hospitals, 260 biotech firms, and 220 pharmaceutical manufacturing companies.1

 People from all over the world choose Florida as a place to getaway to—for good reason.
-With almost 1,200 miles of coastline, long stretches of white sandy beaches, about 7,700 lakes, and the famous Florida Keys, the Sunshine State is a true natural wonder.
+With more than 1,200 miles of coastline, long stretches of white sandy beaches, thousands of lakes, and the famous Florida Keys, the Sunshine State is a true natural wonder.

 But Florida is also a recreational and entertainment powerhouse.
-For instance, more than 1,300 golf courses dot the region.* This creates plenty of opportunity for those who choose to get training in golf operations and management.
+For instance, it has more golf courses than any other state.6 This creates plenty of opportunity for those who choose to get training in golf operations and management.

 And major attractions like Walt Disney World, Universal Orlando Resort, and the Kennedy Space Center help draw millions of visitors to the state each year.

-In fact, about 94.7 million people traveled to Florida in 2013, which was a record-breaking year—the third one in a row.
-And that enabled the state's tourism industry to employ well over one million people.7
+In fact, about 125 million people traveled to Florida in 2018.
+That enabled the state's tourism industry to employ well over one million people.7

 And, of course, you can't forget about the dining element.
 Culinary professionals are always in real demand across the state, especially in popular visitor destinations.

 Because Florida has such a large and growing population, the need for professionals with a legal or criminal justice background is significant.
-Consider, for example, that about 55 state prisons, 150 probation offices, and other facilities already employee more than 22,000 people.‡ And think about these numbers:
+Consider, for example, that about 50 state prisons and other facilities already employ around 24,000 people.8 And think about these numbers:

-In 2012, close to 24,000 Floridians worked in the specialized field of defense electronics and equipment.1
+- In 2016, almost 23,000 Floridians worked in the specialized field of defense electronics and equipment.1

-By 2018, the state is expected to have about 267,000 jobs for people in the field of protective services and 89,000 jobs for legal specialists such as paralegals and legal assistants.***
+- By 2027, the state is expected to have about 267,000 jobs for people in the field of protective services and over 30,000 jobs for legal specialists such as paralegals and legal assistants.4

 Some of Florida's most compelling industries involve things that fly, go into outer space, or cruise above or below the water.
 As a result, they employ a lot of tradespeople with distinctive skills.
-For example, in 2012 alone, the state's aviation and aerospace sector employed almost 82,500 people, including aircraft mechanics.* And with active industries like ocean shipping and shipbuilding, many other opportunities exist for tradesmen and women skilled in unique and exciting areas like commercial diving and underwater welding.
+For example, in 2016 alone, the state's aviation and aerospace sector employed almost 94,000 people, including aircraft mechanics.1 And with active industries like ocean shipping and shipbuilding, many other opportunities exist for tradesmen and women skilled in unique and exciting areas like commercial diving and underwater welding.